-Offered in River Falls • August entry date
+Offered in River Falls • August entry date in River Falls

 The Electromechanical Maintenance Technician program prepares individuals with a diverse skill set that is in high demand in modern manufacturing facilities.
 The program develops knowledge and skills in electrical and electronic circuits, AC and DC motors, industrial wiring and relay logic and fluid power applications.